-Lyme disease was used as a model to show that immunization with B. burgdorferi outer surface protein (Osp) A is protective against infection.
+We showed that immunization with B. burgdorferi outer surface protein (Osp) A is protective against Lyme disease in mice.
 This led to an FDA-approved human Lyme disease vaccine.
-Surprisingly, antibodies elicited by the vaccine enter the tick when the arthropod feeds, and then destroy OspA-producing B. burgdorferi in the vector.
+Surprisingly, antibodies elicited by the vaccine enter the tick when the arthropod feeds, and destroy OspA-producing B. burgdorferi in the vector.
 As OspA is normally down-regulated by spirochetes during transmission from ticks to humans, this demonstrates an unusual mechanism of vaccine action – the targeting of an antigen expressed by a microbe within the vector to protect humans from infection.

-I am studying whether these paradigms – initially established with B. burgdorferi – are applicable to other arthropod-borne infectious agents, including A. phagocytophilum and West Nile virus.
-My lab is also developing techniques to identify the entire panel of vector genes that are induced or repressed by pathogens, and assays to delineate the complete profile of arthropod proteins that microbes adhere to, or otherwise interact with.
+My group is studying whether these paradigms – initially established with B. burgdorferi – are applicable to other arthropod-borne infectious agents, including A. phagocytophilum, West Nile virus and Plasmodium.
+We are developing techniques to identify the entire panel of vector genes that are induced or repressed by pathogens, and assays to delineate the complete profile of arthropod proteins that microbes adhere to, or otherwise interact with.
 We are also assessing whether colonization of arthropods by specific infectious agents is a mutualistic, rather than parasitic, relationship.
 Understanding these interactions may lead to new ways to interrupt the life cycle of arthropod-borne pathogens and new vaccine strategies against these diseases.

 This work is also supported by the National Institutes of Health.